 Guidance on the manufacture of safe pet foods

-The European Commission has formally recognised the FEDIAF Guide to Good Practice for the Manufacture of Safe Pet Foods, produced by FEDIAF (Fédération Européenne de l'Industrie des Aliments pour Animaux Familiers - also known as the European Pet Food Industry Federation).
-The main aim of this document is to provide guidance to ensure that pet food is fit and safe for the purpose of feeding pets, whilst at the same time meeting the relevant requirements of European legislation.
-The guide covers the production, storage and distribution of pet food manufactured in Europe as well as third country imports into the EU, but should not be used as a replacement for the national regulatory requirements.Back to top
+In the UK there is formal recognition in place for the FEDIAF Guide to Good Practice for the Manufacture of Safe Pet Foods, produced by FEDIAF (Fédération Européenne de l'Industrie des Aliments pour Animaux Familiers - also known as the European Pet Food Industry Federation).
+The main aim of this document is to provide guidance to ensure that pet food is fit and safe for the purpose of feeding pets, whilst at the same time meeting the relevant requirements of the legislation.
+The guide covers the production, storage and distribution of pet food manufactured in the UK as well as imports into the UK, but should not be used as a replacement for the national regulatory requirements.Back to top

 Failure to comply with trading standards law can lead to enforcement action and to sanctions, which may include a fine and/or imprisonment.
 For more information please see 'Trading standards: powers, enforcement and penalties'.Back to top